 Buckle up, fellow travelers, because this week you’re in for a treat.
 I just got back from a week in Chile with my lovely sister, and aside from some minor details (like freezing showers and cancelled flights), we had the most epic sister trip ever.
-We spent 4 days in Santiago, Chile and put together a pretty killer itinerary.
-You’re going to want to take notes…
+We spent 2 days in San Pedro de Atacama and 4 days in Santiago, Chile and put together a pretty killer itinerary.
+You’re going to want to take notes.

 We’re doing it a little differently this week, and my sister (Amy) will be helping me write the post.
 She’s quite the comedian, so enjoy!